wgross/TreeStore.Core/src/TreeStore.DictionaryFS/readme.md

 3. Add a test for the required capability methods to the test cases for the provider node adapter.
 Go through all the edge cases at this test level until the implementation is sufficient.
 4. return to the PowerShell test, run it again and it should be green now.
 5. Move to the next PowerShell uses case you want to support.

+> [!Note] Not everything can be tested at the Capability implementation
+>
+> All functions depending on dynamic parameters of special Parameters like 'Force' for example can be tested at the component test level.
+The `CmdleProvider` instance isn't easily mocked because with a framework like 'Moq': it doesn't provide overridable methods for important parts.
+This may require a framework like 'Microsoft Fakes'.
+I'm moving these test at the integration test level where PowerShell commands are invoked.